-As Nurse Manager, Megan oversees the nurses, clinical technicians, and education staff, empowering them to provide the most comprehensive care to all LWC families.
+As Nurse Manager, Elena oversees our nurses team, empowering them to provide the most comprehensive care to all LWC families.
 She supports the Clinical Director in development of clinical procedures and policies and coordinates neonatal simulation drills for clinical staff.

 Selena joined LWC in 2008, at first in a part-time capacity, and then joined the team full-time in 2012.
 As Operations Manager, her responsibilities include finance, human resources facility management, and other miscellaneous operations.